StephanBroeker/abp.spherical3d.pairdistribution/README.md

 * NumPy
 * Matplotlib (needed for the demo script)

-To install the Python module, copy or link the folder `abp3d` to a location in your Python search path.
+To install the Python module, copy or link the folder `abp` to a location in your Python search path.
 You can find all locations in your search path by
 running: